Monoidal Structures on Generalized Polynomial Categories: Introduction

 \subsection{Acknowledgments}

-The authors are indebted to the mentorship of Valeria de Paiva at the 2022 AMS MRC, as well as insight and feedback from our fellow mentees: Charlotte Aten, Colin Bloomfield, Eric Bond, Matteo Capucci, Bruno Gavranovi\'c, J\'er\'emie Koenig, Abdullah Malik, Francisco Rios, Jan Rooduijn, and Jonathan Weinberger.
+The authors are indebted to the mentorship of Valeria de~Paiva at the 2022 AMS MRC and to insight and feedback from our fellow mentees: Charlotte Aten, Colin Bloomfield, Eric Bond, Matteo Capucci, Bruno Gavranovi\'c, J\'er\'emie Koenig, Abdullah Malik, Francisco Rios, Jan Rooduijn, and Jonathan Weinberger.
+Additionally, the authors are grateful for the comments provided by the anonymous reviewers.

 This material is based upon work supported by the National Science Foundation under Grant Number DMS 1641020.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.